Modena

 What to eat

 Modena is the dense heart of Emilian food.
-Ask first for Aceto Balsamico Tradizionale di Modena DOP — the 12-year-plus artisanal vinegar, drizzled on Parmigiano-Reggiano DOP or even strawberries, nothing like the industrial syrup.
+Ask first for Aceto Balsamico Tradizionale di Modena DOP: the 12-year-plus artisanal vinegar, drizzled on Parmigiano-Reggiano DOP or even strawberries, nothing like the industrial syrup.
 The pasta canon is tortellini in brodo and tortelloni; the cured meats are zampone and cotechino (Modena IGP), best in the cooler months.
 For a casual graze, order gnocco fritto and tigelle (crescentine) with a board of local salumi.
-The wine to learn is real Lambrusco di Modena — properly dry and frizzante, not sweet — in its Sorbara and Grasparossa di Castelvetro DOC styles.
-The covered Mercato Storico Albinelli is the producer-direct place to taste, shop and assemble a picnic: cheese, charcuterie, bread, fruit and vinegar straight from the stallholders, in the morning when it is at its liveliest.
+The wine to learn is real Lambrusco di Modena, properly dry and frizzante, not sweet, in its Sorbara and Grasparossa di Castelvetro DOC styles.
+The covered Mercato Storico Albinelli is the producer-direct place to taste and shop, and to assemble a picnic of cheese, charcuterie, bread, fruit and vinegar straight from the stallholders, in the morning when it is at its liveliest.

 What to do

-See the UNESCO Duomo, the Ghirlandina and the Piazza Grande early, before the day-trippers arrive — the Romanesque carving by Wiligelmo repays slow looking.
+See the UNESCO Duomo, the Ghirlandina and the Piazza Grande early, before the day-trippers arrive.
+The Romanesque carving by Wiligelmo repays slow looking.
 Book an acetaia tasting: the family lofts open their attics, and this is the real slow craft of the city, worth more than any racetrack.
 Spend a morning in the Mercato Albinelli covered market.
 The Galleria Estense holds the Este ducal collection of paintings.
-The Museo Enzo Ferrari in the city is best read as craft and biography — the story of an obsessive engineer — rather than as a temple to speed.
+The Museo Enzo Ferrari in the city is best read as craft and biography, the story of an obsessive engineer, not a temple to speed.
 If you want the cars, take the bus or train out to Maranello for the Ferrari museum and factory tour as a half-day extension.
 Otherwise, the most rewarding day is the quietest: square, market, attic, and a long Lambrusco-and-salumi lunch.

 Respect

 The single most important distinction here is legal and cultural: "balsamic of Modena" and "Aceto Balsamico Tradizionale di Modena DOP" are different products under different protection.
-Write, shop and gift accordingly — buy the DOP from a consortium-certified acetaia, and you support the families who age it for decades rather than the industrial trade that trades on the name.
-The acetaie are working family attics, not theme attractions: book ahead, arrive on time, and treat a tasting as a privilege extended by a household.
-The Ghirlandina and Duomo form a living UNESCO ensemble and an active church — observe service times, respect the limits on tower access, and keep your voice down inside.
+Write, shop and gift accordingly: buy the DOP from a consortium-certified acetaia, and you support the families who age it for decades, not the industrial trade that trades on the name.
+The acetaie are family attics in daily use, not theme attractions: book ahead, arrive on time, and treat a tasting as a privilege extended by a household.
+The Ghirlandina and Duomo form a living UNESCO ensemble and an active church.
+Observe service times, respect the limits on tower access, and keep your voice down inside.
 And resist the temptation to make Modena only about Ferrari; the city's deeper identity is the patient, exacting craft that the platform exists to celebrate.

 Practical notes